Silence is Violence in 2020:

 Tickets on sale Spring 2020

 At the center of Young Playwrights’ Theater's 25th Anniversary season will be the 7th installment of Silence is Violence, YPT's original social justice performance series.
 YPT investigates the impact of arts activism over the series’ 5-year history and the social issues that sparked the youth voices of Silence is Violence.
-Through a gripping story, YPT explores the power of art in the wake of traumatic events and takes you inside the trials and triumphs of the YPT classroom and into the thoughts, fears and hopes of our young people.
+Through a devised, dramatic piece, YPT explores the power of art in the wake of traumatic events and reveals the thoughts, fears and hopes of our young people.

 About Silence is Violence